Professional development, training and education

 - medical service provision

-- raising awareness in regards to Guardianship of young people
+- raising awareness of the health needs of young people in care

-We offer a range of training and education options – call the Yarrow Place Training and Community Engagement Program (Ph:(08) 8226 8777) for further details.
+We offer a range of training and education options – call the Yarrow Place Training and Community Engagement Program:

 Yarrow Place Training Philosophy